Niurika/Niurika/README.md

 # Hello!!

-Currently looking for a position that helps me sharpen my skill and facilitates growth and comradery.
+Currently looking for a position that will help me sharpen my skill and facilitates growth and comradery.

 🛠️ Languages and Tools :